What is Supervision?

 There are many different types of supervision.
 This guidance outlines ‘professional’ supervision, a concept which is relatively new to the sign language interpreting profession.
 This form of supervision is very different from line management supervision, which many interpreters may be more familiar with.
 The purpose of supervision is for supervisees to have designated time, often monthly, with their supervisor to reflect on their practice.
 This gives them the opportunity to take a step back and explore issues that arise in their work.
 In this type of supervision the focus is often very much on the dynamics of interpreted interaction, including the emotional and psychological issues which can arise.
-Supervisors will hold a qualification and will be undergoing supervision themselves.

 What are the benefits of supervision?